 In this section you will find all Freedom of Information (FOI) requests made to our Partnership.
 You can also ask a question of your own.

 We've created a series of films in community languages, delivered by clinicians, that aim to raise awareness among pregnant women about risk factors, signs and symptoms of coronavirus infection and how to protect themselves.
 The films advise women that if they, or a member of their household, develop any of the coronavirus symptoms it is important that they stay isolated at home and call their midwife or doctor.
 Local maternity units are open 24 hours a day to give advice and make care plans for affected women, which may include coming in to hospital.
-As well as in English, there are films in Bengali, Dari, Punjabi, Romanian and Urdu, with Polish and other languages coming soon.
+As well as in English, there are films in Arabic, Bengali, Dari, Polish, Punjabi, Romanian and Urdu.
 All the videos are available on our YouTube channel as well as on this page.

 Leaflets about topics including planning your birth and caring for a newborn are available from the NHS England website.